-Reverse Repurchase Agreements
+Reverse Repurchase Agreements and Borrowing for Leverage

 Reverse repurchase agreements are repurchase agreements in which the Fund is the seller (rather than the buyer) of the securities, and agrees to repurchase them at an agreed-upon time and price.
 A reverse repurchase agreement may be viewed as a type of borrowing by the Fund.
 Reverse repurchase agreements are subject to credit risks.
 In addition, reverse repurchase agreements create leverage risks because the Fund must repurchase the underlying security at a higher price, regardless of the market value of the security at the time of repurchase.
+The Fund may borrow an amount up to one third of the Fund's net assets (exclusive of such borrowings) for leverage purposes.